hellobrian/old-brianhan.co/src/blogs/2019-01-04-using-hygen-to-create-blog-posts/index.md

 I decided that I consistently want to format my data like this:

-- every word in `title` to be capitalized except for words like, "to, and, a, the, etc"
+- Capitalize every word in `title` except for words like, "to, and, a, the, etc"
-- the `subtitle` to be sentence-cased, where the first word is capitalized.
+- Sentence-case the `subtitle`, where the first word is capitalized.
-- and the `path` should be dasherized with a prepended slash (`/`)
+- Dasherize the `path` and prepend it with a slash (`/`)

-Ugh, so verbose and specific!
-I'm sorry!

 ## Getting Started with Hygen